kubernetes/kube-state-metrics/docs/design/metrics-best-practices.md

 ### Avoid pre-computation

 kube-state-metrics should expose metrics on an individual object level and avoid any sort of pre-computation unless it is required due to for example high cardinality on objects.
+We prefer not to add metrics that can be derived from existing raw metrics.
+For example, we would not want to expose a metric called `kube_pod_total` as it can be computed with `count(kube_pod_info)`.
-By exposing raw metrics instead of counters, kube-state-metrics allows the user to have full control on how they want to use the metrics.
+This way kube-state-metrics allows the user to have full control on how they want to use the metrics and gives them flexibility to do specific computation.

 ### Static object properties